mobile app bar

 New England Patriots cornerback Christian Gonzalez (0) runs the ball for a touchdown after recovering a fumble against the Miami Dolphins during the second half at Hard Rock Stadium.

-Christian Gonzalez has been nothing short of impressive in New England since being drafted in 2023.
-The young cornerback spent two seasons with the Colorado Buffaloes before transferring to the University of Oregon, where he blossomed into a first-round talent.
-Now, after firmly establishing himself in the NFL and having already earned over $10 million, Gonzo is using his success to give back to the people who made it all possible: his family.
+Gonzalez spent two seasons with the Colorado Buffaloes (2020-21) before transferring to the University of Oregon, where he blossomed into a first-round talent.
+Now, after firmly establishing himself in the NFL and earning over $10 million, Gonzo is using his success to give back to the people who made it all possible: His family.

 “It’s for sure my family.
-But, really, my dad, too,” Gonzalez said on the Closed Sundays podcast.
+But, really, my dad, too,” Gonzalez said on the Closed Sundays podcast, when asked about what kept him going during the tougher moments of his journey.

 “My dad, he’s from Colombia.
 Born and raised there.
 He didn’t come to America until he was like 18, 19.
-He played basketball… That he could leave his country and come to a country, he didn’t even speak English, he ain’t know nobody,” Gonzalez saidd.
+He played basketball… That he could leave his country and come to a country, he didn’t even speak English, he ain’t know nobody,” Gonzalez said.

 View this post on Instagram